top of page

 1. What does it mean if occult blood is found in my urine?

-If occult blood is found in your urine, it means that there are small amounts of blood in your urine that you can’t see with your eyes.
-This could be a sign of a problem like an infection in your urinary tract or a problem with your kidneys.
+• If occult blood is found in your urine, it means there are tiny amounts of blood that you can’t see without a microscope or special test.
+This can be a sign of something like an infection in your urinary tract or a problem with your kidneys.
+It’s a good idea to talk to your doctor so they can find out what’s causing it and help you get the right treatment if needed.

 2. Can certain foods or medications cause occult blood in urine?